 This in turn put me in mind of dental floss, the cost of which has long been a personal pet peeve.
 What is the stuff spun by eunuch silkworms?
 It's THREAD, for heaven's sake!
-Tell me three hundred yards doesn't cost about .00008 cents to manufacture!
-Tell me the inventor of Glide isn't sitting in a Frank Lloyd Wright mansion with their own personal in-house dentist, laughing his or her way to the bank while we saw away down below...
+Tell me three hundred yards doesn't cost about .00008 cents!
+Tell me the inventor of Glide isn't sitting in a Frank Lloyd Wright mansion with their own personal in-house dentist, laughing his or her way to the bank while we saw away with our overpriced length of cheap cotton down below...

-But it was while trolling the aisles of Rite-Aid the other afternoon that an outrageous markup, an unconscionable profit margin, a staggering cost of daily life to which I had hitherto given scant thought was revealed to me.
-I refer of course to toilet paper. $8.69 plus (just shy of 10%) tax for 12 rolls of Simplify, the cheapest brand on the shelf.
-Again, are they hand-pressing the stuff from Egyptian papyrus?
+But it was while trolling the aisles of Rite-Aid recently that an outrageous markup, an unconscionable profit margin, a staggering cost of daily life to which I had hitherto given scant thought was borne in upon me.
+I refer of course to toilet paper. $8.69 plus (almost10%) tax for 12 rolls of Simplify, the cheapest brand on the shelf.
+Are they hand-pressing the stuff from Egyptian papyrus?

 Anyway, who knew there's a whole world out there of janitorial supplies?
-On Cleanit, for example, you can buy 60 rolls of Scott Extra Soft for $48.86, 10 4-packs of Charmin Ultra Soft for $36.94, or--this last caught my eye right away--24 rolls of Windsoft 2-ply "Recycled" for $11.76.
+On Cleanit, for example, you can buy 60 rolls of Scott Extra Soft for $48.86, 10 4-packs of Charmin Ultra Soft for $36.94, or--this last really caught my eye--24 rolls of Windsoft 2-ply "Recycled" for $11.76.

-I must say the description gave me pause, though: "Premium wrapper adds an upscale touch to any facility.
+I must say, though, the description gave me pause: "Premium wrapper adds an upscale touch to any facility.
 Brighter and whiter...Safe for sewer and septic systems.
 Individually wrapped...Softer and more absorbent toilet tissue provides 'at-home quality'.
 Meets EPA guidelines for post-consumer content.
 40% post-consumer waste content"...

 I'm not quite ready for that.
 But I did happen upon the wikipedia entry for toilet paper which is highly entertaining and contains some atypical "personal opinion"; to wit: "Toilet paper is a soft paper product (tissue paper) used to maintain personal hygiene after human defecation or urination.
 However, it can also be used for other purposes such as blowing one's nose when one has a cold or absorbing common spills around the house, although paper towels are more used for this particular purpose."